 When I arrived to the famous AKB48 Cafe outside of the Akihabara train station, I was greeted by my tour guide Thomas.
 Thomas started the tour by giving a brief introduction of the Akihabara neighborhood and of Otaku culture.

 Thomas told us that ‘Otaku’, is a term used to describe extremely devoted (or some might say obsessed) enthusiasts of a particular thing.

-People who are otaku are often seen as socially-awkward and are most often associated with having an extreme love for manga ( Japanese comic books), and/or anime (cartoons); however, there are a number of other types of Otaku including Cosplay Otaku, Game Otaku, J-Pop Otaku, and Figure Otaku.
+People who are otaku are often seen as being socially-awkward.
+Most otaku are often associated with having an extreme love for manga ( Japanese comic books), and/or anime (cartoons).
+In addition to manga and anime lovers, there are a number of other types of Otaku including Cosplay, Game, J-Pop, and Figure.

-After leaving the arcade, we made our way across the street to Maidreamin, a chain maid cafe.
-After being handed cute little animal ears, we were served different kinds of drinks and snacks by women dressed in maid costumes.
+When we arrived to the cafe, we were handed cute little animal ears.
+We were then served different kinds of drinks and snacks by women dressed in maid costumes.

 If you are interested in learning more about Otaku culture and the neighborhood of Akihabara, check out Context Travel’s Otaku: From Geek to Chic tour.

 Cost: ¥8,900 (does not include maid cafe)

 FTC Disclosure: I was a guest of the Otaku: From Geek to Chic tour, however all opinions in this post are my own.

 Oh I’ve been to this area of town! 🙂 It was kind of sensory overload for me.
 I’d love to try a context travel tour. 🙂

 It certainly was shocking to the senses Esther!